-Licensed land surveyor: A land surveyor who is licensed in the State of Maryland to "practice land surveying" as such terms are defined in Maryland Business Occupations and Professions Code Ann.
+Licensed Land Surveyor: A land surveyor who is licensed in the State to "practice land surveying" as defined in the Maryland Business Occupations and Professions Code Ann.
 Section 15-101 (1995 Repl.
 Vol.), as amended.

-Limit of disturbance line: A line designating an area in which land disturbance as defined in Chapter 19 is prohibited.
+Limit of Disturbance Line: A line designating an area beyond which land disturbance as defined in Chapter 19 is prohibited.

-Lot: A discrete area of land that is described by a plat recorded in the land records for which a building permit can be issued.
+Lot: A discrete area of land that is described by a plat recorded in the land records for which the Department of Permitting Services may issue a building permit.